maths/moodle-qtype_stack/doc/en/Developer/Unit_tests.md

 These three mechanisms aim to provide comprehensive testing of STACK.
 The last category are a compromise, and are designed to expose the results of unit tests to question authors in a reasonably attractive manner to inform them of what each answer test is actually supposed to do.
 Links to these tests are in the healthcheck page.

-STACK uses the google-ci continuous integration mechanism so that all unit tests are triggered when a commit is pushed to github.
+STACK uses the moodle-ci continuous integration mechanism via github actions so that all unit tests are triggered when a commit is pushed to github.

 # PHP Unit tests